-This project examines the experiences and perspectives of women with early or premature menopause, and of health professionals involved in early or premature menopause care.
+This project examines the experiences and perspectives of women with early or premature menopause (menopause occurring before age 45 or 40 years respectively).
+This may be 'spontaneous' or following medical treatment (e.g. chemotherapy, radiotherapy or surgical removal of the ovaries).
 The stories collected in the research project (in video, audio (voice only) and / or written format) will be used to produce a Healthtalk Australia (healthtalkaustralia.org) website aimed at supporting and informing other women with early or premature menopause as well as their family members about what it is like to have this condition.
 The website also aims to inform health professionals, health service providers and policymakers about the experiences of and challenges faced by women with early menopause.
-The website will also feature downloadable materials such as factsheets and Question Prompt Lists (QPLs) which women and health professionals can use to assist them, including during consultations.
+The website will also feature downloadable materials such as factsheets and Question Prompt Lists (QPLs) which women can use to assist them in discussions with their health professionals.